waynewaynetsai/vscode-schematics-extension/README.md

 Handling schematics cli commands via VSCode Graphical User Interface.
 Inspired by [Angular Schematics](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics).

-Schematics Extension only depends on Schematics CLI to generate boilerplate code and file, so you can use it without angular project and node_modules to generate any code boilerplate everywhere.
+Schematics Extension is based on Schematics CLI to generate boilerplate code and file, so you can use it without angular project and node_modules to generate any code boilerplate in any place.

 ![](https://i.imgur.com/RdNF1gc.gif)